Conversations in Ministry (Academy of Parish Clergy)

-In a series of 16 short chapters, he will help you identify the sources of stress, discover ways to manage it spiritually and emotionally, and point you to spiritual disciplines and practices that will help make you a better person and bring success to your ministry.
+Dr. David Moffett-Moore wrote the seond installment in the series in February 2013, Wind and Whirlwind: Being a Pastor in a Storm of ChangeamIt comes as no surprise to pastors and their families that the vocation of a minister involves stress.
+Unfortunately, when many pastors encounter stress they tend to hunker down in the hopes of just surviving.
+Dr Moffett-Moore, in a series of 16 short lessons, helps the reader identify the sources of stress, discover ways to manage it spiritually and emotionally, and points to spiritual disciplines and practices that will help make you a better person and bring success to your ministry.